 Since our childhood days of Skip-Its and snap bracelets, millennial women have been told to drink eight ounces of milk a day to build strong bones.
 We probably never heard, however, that out of the estimated 10 million Americans with osteoporosis, about 8 million are women.

 What happens to our bones between childhood and old age?
 And as women in our 20s, 30s and beyond, what can we do now to avoid joining this statistic?
-Susan Williams-Judge, A.R.N.P., is an osteoporosis prevention nurse at Northwest Hospital & Medical Center’s Strong Bones Program.
+Susan Williams-Judge is an osteoporosis prevention nurse at UW Medicine's Strong Bones Clinic.

 Williams-Judge shares her decades of experience treating and preventing bone loss and fractures by giving us a 101 course on our 206 bones.

 Osteoporosis literally means “porous bone.”
 It’s a disease where bone mass and density progressively decrease, resulting in an extremely fragile structure—hollow like a honeycomb and susceptible to fractures (cringe).